Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T: Abstract

 \section{Abstract}

-Several superconducting phases have been discovered close to a metamagnetic transition in the heavy-fermion compound UTe$_2$, unveiling a close relation between its superconducting and magnetic properties.
+Several unconventional superconducting phases have been discovered close to a metamagnetic transition in the heavy-fermion compound UTe$_2$.
 Although suspected to be of magnetic nature, the mechanisms stabilizing these superconducting phases remain mysterious.
 Here, we present electrical-resistivity measurements on UTe$_2$, with a current $\mathbf{I}\parallel\mathbf{a}$ and under pulsed magnetic fields up to 60~T rotating in the ($\mathbf{b}$,$\mathbf{c}$) plane.
-The Fermi-liquid coefficient $A$ of the electrical resistivity reaches its maximal values at the metamagnetic transition in fields tilted by $30-40~^\circ$ from $\mathbf{b}$ to $\mathbf{c}$, and it becomes asymmetric with higher values above the metamagnetic field than below.
-The enhancement of $A$ is interpreted as resulting from enhanced magnetic fluctuations, in a regime which coincides with a domain of stabilization of superconductivity beyond $40$~T. These results show that the magnetic fluctuations probed here probably play a key role in stabilizing high-field superconductivity in UTe$_2$ and may provide further insight into the superconducting mechanisms.
+We find that the maximum of the Fermi-liquid coefficient $A$ at the metamagnetic transition is enhanced under magnetic fields tilted by $30-40~^\circ$ from $\mathbf{b}$ to $\mathbf{c}$.
+The enhancement of $A$ coincides with the stabilization of superconductivity in the polarized paramagnetic regime beyond the metamagnetic field $\mu_0H_m\gtrsim40$~T. It is the signature of a boosted quantum-critical magnetic-fluctuation mode probably in play for the mechanism of this superconducting phase.
+This result appeals for descriptions of the interplay between magnetic-field-induced superconductivity and quantum critical magnetic properties.